Apprenticeships in the United Kingdom: Early history

 In theory no wage had to be paid to an apprentice since the technical training was provided in return for the labour given, and wages were illegal in some cities, such as London.
 However, it was usual to pay small sums to apprentices, sometimes with which to buy, or instead of, new clothes.
 By the 18th century regular payments, at least in the last two or three years of the apprentice's term, became usual and those who lived apart from their masters were frequently paid a regular wage.
 This was sometimes called the "half-pay" system or "colting", payments being made weekly or monthly to the apprentice or to his parents.
 In these cases, the apprentice often went home from Saturday night to Monday morning.
 This was the norm in the 19th century but this system had existed in some trades since the 16th century.

-In 1563, the Statute of Artificers and Apprentices was passed to regulate and protect the apprenticeship system, forbidding anyone from practising a trade or craft without first serving a 7-year period as an apprentice to a master (though in practice Freemen's sons could negotiate shorter terms).
+In 1563, the Statute of Artificers and Apprentices was passed to regulate work and wages in England.
+It aimed to prevent workers leaving agriculture and included rules limiting access to apprenticeship system, as well as famously forbidding anyone from practising a trade or craft without first serving a 7-year period as an apprentice to a master.
+In practice, the sons of artisans might qualify by working with their father outside a formal contract, but the law remained unclear on this and many did enter indentures.

 From 1601, 'parish' apprenticeships under the Elizabethan Poor Law came to be used as a way of providing for poor, illegitimate and orphaned children of both sexes alongside the regular system of skilled apprenticeships, which tended to provide for boys from slightly more affluent backgrounds.
 These parish apprenticeships, which could be created with the assent of two Justices of the Peace, supplied apprentices for occupations of lower status such as farm labouring, brickmaking and menial household service.

 Nineteenth century

 In the early years of the Industrial Revolution entrepreneurs began to resist the restrictions of the apprenticeship system, and a legal ruling established that the Statute of Apprentices did not apply to trades that were not in existence when it was passed in 1563, thus excluding many new 18th century industries.
 In 1814 the requirement that a free worker in a skilled trade needed to have served an apprenticeship was abolished.
-However with the abolition of slavery, the Slavery Abolition Act 1833 established an apprenticeship system whereby formerly enslaved Africans where obliged to work three quarters of their time for their former owners.
-This was reckoned at 40½ hours per week.
+However with the abolition of slavery, the Slavery Abolition Act 1833 established an apprenticeship system whereby formerly enslaved Africans where obliged to work three quarters of their time for their former owners, This was reckoned at 40½ hours per week.
+(The full week of 54 hours comprised five full days of 8 hours per day, with Saturday a half-day and Sunday off.)

+By the end of the century, in the railway industry an ordinary apprenticeship involved a fee, with a higher fee required for a 'premium apprenticeship'.
+This offered greater breadth and depth of education for trainees aiming eventually at the higher grades.